OpusCapita/react-crudeditor/README.md

         /*
          * Constraints for field validation.
-         * They are usually applied during entity item creation/modification.
+         * They are usually applied during entity instance creation/modification.
          */
         ?constraints: {
           ?max: <number|date, max length for strings or max value for dates/numbers>,